RLuckom/raphaelluckom.com/hugo_site/content/posts/fixable_problems.md

 date: 2020-10-21T20:09:34-05:00
 draft: false
 ---

 It's Wednesday night.
 So far it's been a good week--I've found my way back into the working cadence that I like.
-I'm starting to do what I hoped I'd be able to--take a real shot at making my skills as valuable to me, the human, as they would be to an employer.
+This is what I hoped I'd eventually be able to do--take a real shot at making my skills as valuable to me, the human, as they would be to an employer.

 It's taken longer than I hoped to get here.
 I left my job at the end of July-- though I don't think I was leaving _that job_, which was pretty new, so much as I was stepping off the commercial-software-development treadmill for a bit of a rest([^1]).
-As I've mentioned, I had planned to explore ways to support myself through various kinds of traditional crafts.
-I started moving in that direction--working on designing standard-ish objects that I would be able to make and sell--but a feeling of unfinished business persisted.
-It seemed hypocritical to take the money I was paid for spending five years working in the systems that are eating the world, then wander off to a quiet spot and work on my pottery and sewing like the accounts were balanced.
+As I've [mentioned](https://www.raphaelluckom.com/posts/october_check_in.html), I had planned to explore ways to support myself through various kinds of traditional crafts.
+I started moving in that direction--working on designing standard-ish objects that I would be able to make and sell--but a feeling of unfinished business remained.
+It seemed hypocritical to take the money I was paid for working in the systems that are eating the world, then wander off to a quiet spot and work on my pottery and sewing like the accounts were balanced.
 Besides that, I _like_ programming.
 It has the same kind of appeal as doing a crossword puzzle or playing Tetris, but when you're finished, there's something new in the world.
 It makes